Man Up | Ep. 177 • March 08, 2017

 “I would have to admit that handling the feeling of people disrespecting me is something that I have to learn to deal with productively.”
 Great, so I hope that I’ve shed some light on your narcissistic thought patterns that are leading to this.
 So, it’s narcissism, lack of self-esteem, lack of confidence, self-worth, and all of that, and it’s creating these narcissistic thought loops.

 Get inside the private Facebook group.
-I go in a lot of detail on that in the lead up to Awakenings.
-And as I’ve said, I’ve realized Video 1 of that on the YouTube channel and on our website.
+I go in a lot of detail on that anf the lead up to Awakenings.
+And as I’ve said, I’ve released a video, one of that on the YouTube channel and on our website.

 So you can watch that first.
 It’s about 50 minutes, it goes into quite a bit of detail on – actually, it’s really an introduction, but a detailed introduction to narcissistic thought patterns among guys who are struggling to be better with women.